 We pursued the following angles while investigating this spike in the 260-365 day range:

 Are the disaster events and protest events seasonal?
-If the disaster events and protest events were seasonal and the seasons were about 9-12 months apart, it would explain the 270 day separation being so common.
+If the disaster events and protest events were seasonal and the seasons were about 9-12 months apart, it would explain the 270-day separation being so common.
 The set of disaster events seemed to be fairly evenly spread throughout the year (this can be seen in Figure 2).
 This observation reduced the possibility that the spike was due to protests being seasonal, occurring at a certain time (or certain times) of each year.

-Figure 2
+Figure 2: Caption …

 Are disasters with economic impacts of varying size more or less likely to have protest events in the 260-365 day range?
 If this were the case, then we would see a higher proportion of timelines having events in the bins of interest if we filtered to only timelines with at least a specific impact size.
 The following points are the results of different ways of looking at the size of a disaster.